hugobarauna/poli_compiler/README.markdown

 to do is `rake test:all`.

-If you would like to run the tests separately, just do `rake -T`, and check all the unit tests that we have under the namespace test:.
+If you would like to run the tests separately, just do `rake -T`, and check all the unit tests that we have under test namespace.